 Metric/Indicator Baseline/Actual Outcome Expected Outcome School-Wide Parent Communication Quarterly Parent Newsletter.
-Quarterly Parent Newsletter School Site Council Meetings Parent/Community attendance at SSC meetings was between 0 and 2 parents in 2019/20.
-We will average 3 or more parent and community members at each SSC meeting in 2022/23.
+Quarterly Parent Newsletter School Site Council Meetings Parent/Community attendance at SSC meetings averaged 3 in attendance in 2022/23.
+We will average 4 or more parent and community members at each SSC meeting in 2022/23.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Parent Representation CVHS was represented consistently at our school site council and DAC.
-We established a representative for AADAC in the spring.
-CVHS was not represented on SEDAC, ELAC or the LGBTQ+ council in 2021-22.
-CVHS will be represented on all district advisory councils in 2022-23 and those representatives will report to the SSC.
-Social Media Presence @CVHS_Dragons Twitter account had 374 followers as of September 2022 and 57 posts.
-Increase Twitter posts and followers by 20%.
-Back to School Nights Parents of 3 students participated in our remote Back to School in September of 2021.
-15 or more parents will participate in our remote Back to School Night in September 2022.
-We will host a Second Back to School Night early in the second semester.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Parent Representation In 2022-23 CVHS was represented consistently at our school site council, DAC, ELAC, and SEDAC Ou AADAC irep attended meetings infrequently.
+CVHS was not represented on r the LGBTQ+ council in 2022-23.
+CVHS will be represented on all district advisory councils in 2023-24 and those representatives will report to the SSC.
+Student/Parent conferences CVHS has not offered regularly scheduled student/parent conferences for continuing students in the past.
+CVHS will pilot student/parent conferences for continuing students.
+Back to School Nights CVHS held fall and spring semester back to school nights in 2022-23.
+15 or more parents will participate in our fall Back to School Night.
+20 or more parents will attend in the spring.